 In a large kettle, heat the oil over medium-high heat.
 Sear the chicken breast in the pan, until browned and cooked through.
 Remove the chicken from the kettle and reduce the heat to medium-low.

 Melt the butter in the pot, being careful not to burn.
-Immediately add the carrot, celery, onion and garlic.
+Immediately add the carrot, celery, onion, garlic, sage and thyme.
 Sautee for about 3-5 minutes or until veggies begin to soften.

 Add the flour to the kettle and stir into the veggies.
 Cook for another 2 minutes.